 Okay, I should probably address one small thing before I discuss how to use the plugin.

-That thing is, "why do you even need it?"
+That thing is, "why do you even need a WooCommerce music store?"

-The short answer is that it's simply going to make selling audio files more effective for you and more convenient for your buyers.
+The short answer is that it's going to make selling audio files more effective for you, and more convenient for your buyers.
 We've previously published a tutorial about how to create a WordPress audio library with embedded audio players.
-But it's not obvious how to create an actual audio store, with embedded audio previews and purchasable download files.
+That focusses on how to display audio and music for everyone to view, but it doesn't let you sell them.
+That's what I'm going to tell you about today.

-- With such a listing, the reader/buyer can listen to a number of audio files one after the other without having to navigate to separate product pages - each for one audio file.
+- With this type of WooCommerce music store, the reader/buyer can listen to a number of audio files one after the other without having to navigate to separate product pages - each for one audio file.
 This might be the full audio file, so that people can listen without being able to download it (as they have to buy the product to actually download it!).
 Or it might be a short sample or snippet to convince them to buy the full version.

-- The buyer can also click the "add to cart" buttons directly next to the tracks that they like.
+- The buyer can click the "add to cart" buttons directly next to the tracks that they like.
+This lets them purchase and download items from the music store.
 Again, no need to navigate anywhere else.

 Keep reading to see examples of WooCommerce music stores in action, and then learn how to set it up on your own site!